TWBug/GoldCardHenge/content/faq/when-is-the-start-date-for-my-employment-gold-card.en.md

   - Application
 weight: 1
 ---
-The validity of your Gold Card begins on the date your card is issued, which will be printed on your actual card.
+For those who apply for a Gold Card for the first time, the card issuance date is the start date.
+For those who extend their Gold Card, the period of validity will be extended from the original period of stay.

 ![Gold Card_Expire Date](/cms-uploads/gold-card_expire-date.jpg)